sleeplessinc/dadu/README.md

 Then load localhost:4080 in your browser.
 You will get a test page that you can drop files onto.
+They will be uploaded and land in "/tmp".

 ## License